 Taleb argues for an evolutionary paradigm.
 Where volatility ensures mistakes.
-Where mistakes provide the stimulus for learning, growth and creativity.
-When we are paralysed by our fear of mistakes, or pre-occupied looking for someone to blame, the opportunity for learning, growth and creativity is diminished.
+Where mistakes provide the stimulus for learning, growth, and creativity.
+When we are paralysed by our fear of mistakes or preoccupied looking for someone to blame, the opportunity for learning, growth, and creativity is diminished.
 The opportunity is missed.

 When people are injured at work their lives are disrupted.
 The fear of the unknown looms large.
 When we care for them authentically they notice.
 When we care for them to care for the premium I think they notice that too.
 Authentic care can be transformative, it can make them stronger.
-It can inflate their discretionary effort, their sense of belonging and their self-efficacy.
-And it can impact the carers too.
+It can inflate their discretionary effort, their sense of belonging, and their self-efficacy.
+And it can impact the careers too.
 I was heartened to hear an insurer recently state that they have given their claims managers permission to care.

 Injuries provide us with an opportunity to care.
-And by care I mean genuine interest.
+And by care, I mean genuine interest.
 The interest we show, and it has to be authentic, is inadvertently therapeutic.

 Kahneman, Daniel Thinking Fast and Slow

 Schein, Edgar H., Organizational Culture and Leadership (2010), John Wiley & Sons, San Franscisco

 How apt is the word trump in this phrase?

 Taleb, Nassim Nicholas (2012) Antifragile: Things that gain from disorder.
 Random House, USA.